 - Road biking around SAS farmlands.

-Each fall and spring, students work in our one-acre organic garden to plant and harvest vegetables and flowers for the community.
+Each fall and spring, students work in our one-acre Organic Garden to plant and harvest vegetables and flowers for the community.
 To complete the energy cycle, fruit and vegetable waste from the kitchen is delivered to the garden's compost heap, as well as leaf matter from our grounds.
-Thanks to donations from parents and alumni, and generous grants from the Rumphius Foundation and the Natural Resources Conservation Service, we have installed a hoophouse in the organic garden, which allows the garden to continue to supply produce to the Dining Hall throughout the winter.
-The organic garden is located near two small apple orchards.
-Students have the opportunity to press the apples and make apple cider each fall.
-Students also help to maintain and extract honey from the School's beehives, which are located near the orchards.
+The Organic Garden is located near two small apple orchards; students have the opportunity to press the apples and make apple cider each fall.
+Students also help to maintain and extract honey from the school's beehives, which are located near the orchards.

-Many students and alums think of St. Andrew's Dining Hall as the center of the School's campus.
+Many students and alums think of St. Andrew's Dining Hall as the center of the school's campus.
 At the center of the center, you'll find SAGE Dining Services staff, working around the clock to provide the SAS community with three meals a day, plus snacks.
-Since 2013, Dining Services Director Kelly Massett and Executive Chef Ray Strawley have been working to increase the percentage of food served at St. Andrew's that is locally sourced (local being anything cultivated within 150 miles of the School).
+Since 2013, the Dining Services team has been working to increase the percentage of food served at St. Andrew's that is locally sourced (local being anything cultivated within 150 miles of the school).
 Currently, about 36% of the food served at SAS is locally sourced.
 For example, 90% of our meats come from Lancaster County, PA.
-That figure does not include the produce served in the Dining Hall that is grown in St. Andrew's organic garden.
-In addition, all food waste from the Dining Hall is composted for use in the organic garden, or used to feed the pigs at Bohemia Lea Farm, owned and operated by Callen Hurtt ’90.
+That figure does not include the produce served in the Dining Hall that is grown in St. Andrew's Organic Garden.

 In 2017, Project Zero resulted in: